mengqy2022/mengqy2022.github.io/_posts/2025-03-03-ciliate-prediction.md

 ---
-title: "Gene prediction in eukaryotes is exemplified by ciliates!"
+title: "Gene prediction in eukaryotes is exemplified by Euplotes!"
 categories:
  - Genomics
 tags: